JenDacanay/Speaker-Recognition-System/README.md

 [10]    https://en.wikipedia.org/wiki/Euclidean_distance

-[11]    Henry degree and tony tsoi’s code for inspiration on the input cutting, which was necessary for program to operate accurately
+[11]    Henrry degee and tony tsoi’s code for inspiration on the input cutting, which was necessary for program to operate accurately.